sublayerapp/rockymountainruby-we-were-voyagers/wishes/index.md

-a full width gif from: assets/we_were_voyagers.gif
+this gif: assets/we_were_voyagers.gif that takes up the full width and height of the slide.

 Next Slide: /02_golden_age